Raising Awareness: The Hidden Epidemic of Violence Against Children.

 INTIMATE PARTNER VIOLENCE

-• Involves a physical, sexual and emotional violence by an intimate partner or ex-partner.
+• Involves physical, sexual, and emotional violence by an intimate partner or ex-partner.

 • Although males can also be victims

-• It commonly occurs in against girls within a child marriages and early/forced marriages.
+• It commonly occurs against girls within child marriages and early/forced marriages.

 CHILD LABOR

-• 14-15 years: Can take service in non-hazardous industry
+• 14-15 years: Can take service in a non-hazardous industry

 SEXUAL VIOLENCE